 restoring native forests

-By planting one tree for every garment sold, we are able to assist native vegetation in growing back, while also improving soil quality, preventing erosion, and controlling invasive species - which can be particularly aggressive after forest fires without intervention.
+By planting 5 trees for every garment sold, we are able to assist native vegetation in growing back, while also improving soil quality, preventing erosion, and controlling invasive species - which can be particularly aggressive after forest fires without intervention.

 where are we planting?